Existence, uniqueness and ergodicity for the centered Fleming-Viot process: Proof of the results of Section

 \subsection{Study of a semi-group}

-In this subsection, we devote a specific study to the semi-group $\left(T^{(n)}(t) \right)_{t\geqslant 0}$ generated by the operator $B^{(n)}$.
-In the first subsubsection, we provide an explicit expression of $(t,x)\mapsto T^{(n)}(t)f(x)$ and prove that it is a strong solution to the semi-group PDE associated with $B^{(n)}$, by means of \textsc{Feynman-Kac}'s formula.
-With the aim of subsequently obtaining fairly fine bounds on this operator (see {\rm{Corollary \ref{Bornes_T_n_t}}}), we give all the necessary details.
-In the second subsubsection, we give a MILD formulation of the martingale problem (\ref{PB_Mg_dual_FVr}) using the semigroup $\left(T^{(n)}(t) \right)_{t\geqslant 0}$ in {\rm{Proposition \ref{Prop_Eq_MILD}}}.
+{ From now on, we assume that $d=1$.} In this section, we devote a specific study to the semi-group $(T^{(n)}(t))_{t\geqslant 0}$ generated by the operator { $ B^{(n)} := B^{(n),1}$ defined for all $f \in \CCCC^{2}_{b}\left(\R^{n}, \R \right)$ by } In Section \ref{Sous_section_6_1_1}, we provide an explicit expression of $(t,x)\mapsto T^{(n)}(t)f(x)$ and prove that it is a strong solution to the semi-group PDE associated with $B^{(n)}$, by means of \textsc{Feynman-Kac}'s formula.
+With the aim of obtaining fairly fine bounds on this operator (see {\rm{Corollary \ref{Bornes_T_n_t}}}), we give all the necessary details.
+In Section \ref{Sous_section_6_1_2}, we give a MILD formulation of the martingale problem (\ref{PB_Mg_dual_FVr_Multi_d}) using the semigroup $(T^{(n)}(t) )_{t\geqslant 0}$ in {\rm{Proposition \ref{Prop_Eq_MILD}}}.